Your Guide to the 2022 WNBA All-Star Game

-Your guide to the 2022 WNBA All-Star Game originally appeared on NBC Sports Chicago
+Your Guide to the 2022 WNBA All-Star Game originally appeared on NBC Sports Washington

 Fans of basketball continue to be entertained as the WNBA heads to Chicago for All-Star weekend.